 Now, onto the general details of what you might expect at a Disneyland After Dark event!
 You may also be interested in our tips for deciding whether a Disneyland After Dark event is worth the extra ticket cost for your family, which we'll share a little later.

 Disneyland After Dark events are few and far between.
 They are more likely to occur in winter or spring months and not at peak times, because they may cause the parks to close earlier than usual.
+Although we are getting our first summer event this year!
 You can purchase tickets on the Disneyland website under Special Event Tickets.
 Children ages 2 and under do not need a ticket, but they may need a nap first and may prefer to stay with a babysitter or family member than be out that late.
 (We left Lily with Grandma when we attended.)
 Tickets often sell out in advance, but if tickets are still available the day of the event, you can purchase same-day tickets at the ticket window.
 Parking is not included in the ticket price.
-The parking shuttles and busses for the structures and Toy Story lots are extended on party nights.
+The parking shuttles and busses for the structures and Toy Story lots are extended until one hour after party end time on party nights.

-Past Disneyland After Dark themes have included Throwback Nite (taking guests back to the 1950s and 1960s), Sweethearts' Nite (returning for 2020), '90s Nite, Star Wars Nite and Heroes Assemble.
-Each of them offered unique types of entertainment, food and opportunities for fun.
+Past Disneyland After Dark themes have included Throwback Nite (taking guests back to the 1950s and 1960s), Sweethearts' Nite (returning for 2020), '90s Nite, Star Wars Nite (returning in 2020) and Heroes Assemble.
+Each of them offers unique types of entertainment, food and opportunities for fun.
 Most of the parties have taken place inside Disneyland Park.
 Heroes Assemble was the first-ever Disneyland After Dark event held at Disney California Adventure.
+Two more are coming to that park in 2020.

 Arriving at a Disneyland After Dark Event

 The Special Event Tickets turnstiles lead into a roped area to pick up a wristband and credentials.
 The wristband may be color-coded and include the event name and date.
 The credentials are essential for staying in the park after the park closes.
-You may also pick up a program and gift if there is one.
+You'll want to pick and program with a park map.

 The program points you in the right direction to find characters around the park (who might be in very different areas than they normally are during regular park hours).
 It also highlights themed foods, entertainment and any can’t-miss moments.
 It is very helpful, so don’t froget to read it, especially since there are not always many specific details released before you arrive.

 If you arrive before the party gets underway (the early frog gets the flies), you can go on rides, take pictures while the lighting (and maybe hair and makeup) may be better, and jump in line early to meet your favorite character.
+(FYI: At 80s Nite, nobody's hair was better!
+It was fun to see the big bangs and crimped hair and colorful bows, though.)
 You can scout out the lines to purchase limited-edition merchandise you must have in your life and must-try foods, but none of the special menu items will be available until the party officially starts.

 Plan your event eating and shopping into your party itinerary.
 On normal nights, the shops on Buena Vista Street or Main Street, U.S.A. are still open after the parks close so you can get some souvenirs or a caramel apple or other yummy treats.
-But at the Heroes Assemble event, the shops closed up as soon as the event ended.
-We learned this the hard way when we could not get that much-wanted Spider-Man caramel apple we thought we would purchase before exiting the park.
+But at Disneyland After Dark events, the shops closed up as soon as the event ends.
+We learned this the hard way when we could not get that much-wanted Spider-Man caramel apple we thought we would purchase before exiting the park at Heroes Assemble.
 At least Tad got his blue raspberry Space Stone Churro before the party ended!

 Be aware that the mix-in time will be more crowded than the actual party until the daytime guests leave the park.
-Cast members will do sweeps to check for bracelets and credentials throughout the night to make sure only party guests are partaking in the fun.
+Cast members will do sweeps and have check points to look for bracelets and credentials throughout the night to make sure only party guests are partaking in the fun.
 Guests without wristbands will be escorted to the exit and not allowed to participate or purchase event foods.

 Food, Drink and Merchandise at Disneyland After Dark Events